nicholasadamou/argocd-selective-sync-demo/scripts/demo/README.md

 The modular demo integrates seamlessly with existing scripts:
 - Uses `scripts/helm/lib/nexus-common.sh` for Nexus operations
 - Calls `scripts/helm/helm-workflow.sh` for Helm operations
-- Maintains compatibility with `vagrant-ssh` and `vagrant-scp` tools
+- Works directly with Docker and kubectl commands
 - Preserves all original functionality and command-line options

 This modular architecture makes the codebase much more maintainable while preserving the full functionality and user experience of the original demo script.